lanterno/office-wall-clock/docs-site/getting-started/overview.md

 - Basic electronics (what is voltage, current, ground)
 - Soldering (or watch a YouTube tutorial first)
 - Command line basics (cd, ls, running commands)
-- Arduino/ESP32 basics (helpful for troubleshooting)
+- ESP-IDF + Rust basics (helpful for troubleshooting)

 **Don't Worry If You Don't Know**: